theheking/intro-to-r/content/6_datavisualisation.md

     ggplot(metadata) +
       geom_bar(aes(x = genome_size), stat = "bin", binwidth=0.05)
 ```
-    ## Warning: `geom_bar()` no longer has a `binwidth` parameter.
-Please use
-    ## `geom_histogram()` instead.

 ![](../img/ggplot_3.png)

-Please explore the different options found on the [cheatsheet](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://www.maths.usyd.edu.au/u/UG/SM/STAT3022/r/current/Misc/data-visualization-2.1.pdf)
+Please explore the different options found on the [cheatsheet](https://www.maths.usyd.edu.au/u/UG/SM/STAT3022/r/current/Misc/data-visualization-2.1.pdf)

 > Exercise
 > --------
-> Change the colour of the histogram to red by within the ` aes() function.
+> Go to the [R Gallery(https://r-graph-gallery.com/).
+Choose your favourite histogram.
+Change the colour of the histogram to red.
+Should this be within the `aes()` function, or outside?
 >
-> Change the theme to classic. **Hint** look at the cheatsheet
+> Change the theme to classic. **Hint** Look at the cheatsheet

 Boxplot
 -------

-Now that we have all the required information on let’s try plotting a boxplot similar to what we had done using the base plot functions at the start of this lesson.
+Now that we have all the required information, let’s try plotting a boxplot similar to what we had done using the base plot functions at the start of this lesson.

 We can add some additional layers to include a plot title and change the axis labels.

 Explore the code below and all the different layers that we have added to understand what each layer contributes to the final graphic.
 ```
     ggplot(metadata) +
       geom_boxplot(aes(x = cit, y = genome_size, fill = cit)) +